snrakshith/web-docs/README.md

 # Doc's

-A collection of various quick references
+A collection of various quick references related to web tech